 If probiotics do appeal, the best probiotics to try are rhamnosus GG and Bifidobacterium breve M-16V.
 At present the latter is added into a specialist amino acid infant formula.
 If you source this separately, do check that the product is suitable on a milk free diet.

-Probiotics for infants to buy
+Probiotics for babies

 Probiotics for excess crying and colic